 J.N.
-Ding Darling National Wildlife Refuge has three popular hiking trails The Indigo Trail, The Wulfert Keys Trail and The Shell Mound Trail.
-The Indigo is the longer of the trails thus harder; however, all are great for viewing the spectacular wildlife that live in the refuge.
+Ding Darling National Wildlife Refuge has three popular hiking trails: The Indigo Trail, The Wulfert Keys Trail and The Shell Mound Trail.
+The Indigo is the longer and more challenging trail, but all are great for viewing the spectacular wildlife that live in the refuge.

 The Indigo Trail can be accessed in the parks Education Center Parking lot.
 This trail is 4 miles long round trip and is great for spotting alligators, night-heron, white ibis and more!

 Mangroves along the Wulfert Keys Trail – Courtesy of FLoridaHikes.com

 The Wulfert Keys Trail is a total of a half mile round trip and can be accessed via Wildlife Drive the parks main thoroughfare.
 This trail is popular for its awesome view of Pine Island Sound.
 Along with the great view you can expect to see brown pelicans, osprey and other large birds.